jetemi/Exam-prep/dbms II.md

         *   Detecting and resolving deadlocks (situations where transactions are waiting for each other to release locks).
     4.  **Release Lock After Use:** Once a transaction is finished using a data item (usually after commit or rollback), it **releases the lock**, making the data item available for other transactions to access (subject to lock compatibility).

-**In summary, locks are like traffic signals for database access.
-They regulate concurrent access to data, allowing transactions to proceed safely and consistently without interfering with each other's operations.**

 **4d.
 Why might a page-level lock be preferred over a field-level lock?
 [3 Marks]**

-**Answer:**

-Page-level locks and field-level (or record-level) locks are different granularities of locking.
-Page-level locks lock an entire page of data (typically a disk block), while field-level locks lock only a specific field or record within a page.

 Page-level locks might be preferred over field-level locks in certain situations primarily due to **performance and overhead considerations**: